ggc19/Leakage-detection-and-localization/README.md

-# research data and model instruction in the article
+# Research data and model guidance for this article
 Some or all data, models, or code that support the findings of this study are available from the corresponding author upon reasonable request.

 The file named 'LPC.py' is related to LCP-based detection models using raw datasets.